TickleThePanda/carpe-dm/src/plans/unbound.md

 <aside>Allow character introductions</aside>

 You have all, making your own journeys, finally arrived.
-The cold, drizzle, and blustery wind keeps you damp and cold.
+The cold, drizzle, and blustery wind fight through your clothes, chilling you.
 You can smell the musk of the heather and peat.
 You arrived at different times over the last few days, Nim, then Prince Aseir, then Elmon.

 The tower is as Nim and Prince Aseir remember in their dreams: tall, standing at around 130ft, it narrows slightly as it goes towards the top.
 There's no